core-wg/oscore/draft-ietf-core-object-security.md

 {: #fig-option-value title="Object-Security Value" artwork-align="center"}

 * The first byte (= the OSCORE flag byte) encodes a set of flags and the length of the Partial IV parameter.
     - The three least significant bits encode the Partial IV length n.
 If n = 0 then the Partial IV is not present in the compressed COSE object.
-The values n = 6 and n = 7 is reserved.
+The values n = 6 and n = 7 are reserved.
     - The fourth least significant bit is the kid flag, k: it is set to 1 if the kid is present in the compressed COSE object.
     - The fifth least significant bit is the kid context flag, h: it is set to 1 if the compressed COSE object contains a kid context (see {{context-hint}}).
     - The sixth least significant bit is reserved for indicating the presence of a signature.
 This needs to be specified in a separate document.
 The bit SHALL be set to zero when not in use.